emzap79/vimgolf-training-bootcamp/README.md

 3. copy challenge from vimgolf.com and save it as *chall_< name_of_chall >.vg* into directory,

-4. make this script executable `chmod +x ./vimGolf.sh` and ...
+4. make this script executable `chmod +x ./vimGolf.sh` ...

 5. start playing and save some keystrokes :bowtie: